dseguy/phptips/phperrorindex.rst

     * :ref:`argument-renaming`
 * Duplicate value in enum E for cases A and B
     * :ref:`enum-are-not-linted`
+* Implicit conversion from float 1.1 to int loses precision
+    * :ref:`silent-type-cast`
 * Incompatible readonly
     * :ref:`incompatible-promoted-readonly`
 * Increment on non-alphanumeric string is deprecated